mschuchard/vault-raft-backup/README.md

 - Authentication and authorization against an AWS account for listing, reading, and writing objects to a S3 bucket.
 - A S3 bucket capable of storing the snapshot.

-The Vault policy for executing Raft snapshots appears like:
+The Vault policy for authorizing the execution of Raft snapshots appears like:

 ```hcl
 path "sys/storage/raft/snapshot" {